 - the Physicians Health Study, which concluded that taking an aspirin a day would reduce the risk of heart disease, included 22,000 men and no women.
-See more on this now-controversial recommendation here.
+See more on this now-controversial recommendation here and here.

 - the Multiple Risk Factor Intervention Trial, known as Mr. Fit, a longterm study of lifestyle factors related to cholesterol and heart disease, included 13,000 men and no women.

 - a Harvard School of Public Health study investigating the possible link between caffeine consumption and heart disease involved over 45,000 men and no women.

 - a study of 30 years worth of randomized clinical trials of drug therapy for heart attacks co-sponsored by the National Heart, Lung and Blood Institute found that fewer than 20 per cent of the patients studied were female.